lethal233/lethal233.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior undergraduate student at the [CSE](http://cse.sustech.edu.cn) department of [SUSTech](https://www.sustech.edu.cn), under the supervision of [Prof. Yepang Liu](https://yepangliu.github.io) in SQLab research group.
-My research interest is related to software engineering.
-Currently, I am working on research projects in web testing.
+My research interests are software engineering, software testing, and software security.
+Currently, I am working on research project in web testing.

 # Education

-- Southern University of Science and Technology: B.Eng. in Computer Science and Technology, Sept.
+- Southern University of Science and Technology, Sept.
 2018 - Present
-  - In Software Quality Lab (SQLab), supervised by Prof. Yepang Liu
+  - B.Eng. in Computer Science and Technology (GPA top 5%)
-  - GPA Top 5% ranking in class
+  - In Software Quality Laboratory (SQLab), supervised by Prof. Yepang Liu

 # Honors and Awards